JudahKeelin/SeniorProject/ReadMe.md

 Third Block in `798FeatureExtraction.ipynb` has a bool called `dataSet` that controls which set it generates

 ### Data Sets
 The data sets were too large to include in the .zip and github repo.
-Here are the links to where you can download them.
+I'd recomend using the existing feature sets, but here are the links to where you can download the data sets.

 `RAVDESS` ----->
 `https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio`